Encounters with J. Michael StraczynskiPrice: $39.99 + shipping

 The Purple Cover choice and the Courtesy Data Reference Disc (as well as our $10 debut discount) were only available for the first seven days.
-To be notified of these exclusive offers, make sure to sign up for our email list in the left-hand column at the top of this page.
+However, we recently discovered a box of discs in deep storage, so the disc will be included while supplies last.

 — J. Michael Straczynski

 ENCOUNTERS WITH J. MICHAEL STRACZYNSKI (AS ARCHIVED BY THE GREAT MACHINE OF EPSILON 3)

 Landmark interviews with J. Michael Straczynski on the 1st, 15th and 20th anniversaries of BABYLON 5 plus 50+ pages of analysis of the show written by Straczynski himself on the 5th and 10th anniversaries...all never before published by Babylon 5 Books.

 1) BABYLON 5 at the TCA Press Tour

 This annotated transcript offers a unique perspective on how BABYLON 5 was presented to the entertainment press just prior to its series debut.
 It also provides a rare look at how the cast interacted early on.

 The Television Critics Association, or TCA, is a group of journalists who meet to collectively interview the stars, creators and crew of the new shows.
 On Saturday, 9 January 1994, J. Michael Straczynski, Michael O'Hare, Claudia Christian and Peter Jurasik participated in the panel on BABYLON 5.